Milwaukee Club: Early history

 The Milwaukee Club was founded in 1882 by a group of local businessmen.
 A document containing all the 112 original members signatures remains in the building today.
 The club originally utilized the Newhall House Hotel as its gathering place, however, the building burned down in a fire less than a year later.
 The club's first president, Alexander Mitchell, was a prominent Wisconsin politician at the time.

 21st century

 In 2000, the club converted a basement storage room into a casual bar area for members, named “The Rathskeller”.

 Membership

 Membership in the Milwaukee Club is by invitation only.
-The organization currently has around 200 members.
+The 2024, the organization had around 200 members.
 Several notable members of the club include: